-Table 9: Typical ψ-Value W/mK
+Table 9: Typical ψ-value W/mK

-Please note: All U-value calculations illustrated in the above Tables 5 to 8 should be taken as examples of performance that can be achieved.
-It is strongly recommended that U-value calculations are produced on a project specific basis by a competent person as U-value calculations may increase or decrease depending on a wide range of parameters such as number of fixings per square metre, size of fixing, emissivity of PIR surface facing into cavity etc, therefore U-values should be recalculated if the build-ups differ from those described in Tables 5 to 8.
+Please note: All U-value calculations illustrated in the above U-value tables should be taken as examples of performance that can be achieved.
+It is strongly recommended that U-value calculations are produced on a project specific basis by a competent person as U-value calculations may increase or decrease depending on a wide range of parameters such as number of fixings per square meter, size of fixing, emissivity of PIR surface facing into cavity etc. therefore U-values should be recalculated if the build-ups differ from those described in Tables 5, 6, 7 and 8.

-(2) Some ψ -values do not meet the default ψ -values, however all junctions pass f{Rsi} assessments.
+(2) Some ψ -values do not meet the default ψ -values; however, all junctions pass f{Rsi} assessments.